raffleit/raffle-knockout/README.md

 # Raffle It!
 Knockout &middot; [![CircleCI](https://circleci.com/gh/raffleit/raffleit-knockout.svg?style=shield)](https://circleci.com/gh/raffleit/raffleit-knockout) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/raffleit/raffleit-knockout/blob/master/LICENSE)

 This is an implementation of Raffle It! in Knockout.
 This was my first implementation of it, and much has changed since.
-I'm using `requirejs` for modules, and I've even downloaded the libs by hand.

-A lot could be done to make the infrastructure of this app up-to-date, but the actual knockout-part of the code stands its time.
-Check `app.js`.
+I recently moved from requirejs to browserify because I didn't understand AMD anymore.

 ## Pros and Cons (Purely Subjective)